Skip to content

 track_total_hits Includes an accurate number of total results, if set to true.
 With its default value on the raw REST APIs (false) the maximum number of results you will see in the approximateCount field in the response is 10000.
 (Again, the SDKs set this to true by default to avoid this confusion.) true

-To have the most consistent results you can when paging, always use some sorting criteria.
-(And keep that criteria the same for every page.)
+To have the most consistent results you can when paging, you must always use some sorting criteria and include at least one sorting criteria as a tie-breaker.
+(You must also keep that criteria the same for every page.)

 1.4.0 1.1.0